-Subject Ar eas, Aspects, General Disclosures and KPIs Reference/Remarks Page Operating Practices 5 Supply Chain Management General Di Supplier Selection and Monitoring 47 KPI B5.1 Number of suppliers by geographical region.
-Social Performance Data Table 49 KPI B5.2 Description of practices relating to engaging suppliers, number of suppliers where the practices are being implemented, and Supplier Selection and Monitoring 47 KPI B5.3 how they are implemented and monitored.
-Description of practices used to identify environmental Supplier Selection and Monitoring 47 N 1 B0.0 and social risks along the supply chain, and how they are implemented and monitored.
-Supplier Selection and Monitoring 47 KPI B5.4 Description of practices used to promote environmentally Supplier Selection and Monitoring 47 preferable products and services when selecting suppliers, and how they are implemented and monitored.
-Aspect B6 6 Product Responsibility General Di sclosure Product and Service Responsibility 40 KPI B6.1 Percentage of total products sold or shipped subject to recalls This is not applicable to N/A for safety and health reasons. the Group's business.
-KPI B6.2 Number of products and service related complaints received and how they are dealt with.
-Feedback Handling 41 KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
-Product and Service Responsibility 40 KPI B6.4 Description of quality assurance process and recall procedures.
-Product and Service Responsibility 40 KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
-Privacy and Data Protection 40 7 Anti-corruption Ethical Dunings On souting 00 General Di Ethical Business Operation 36 KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-Ethical Business Operation 36 KPI B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
-Ethical Business Operation 36 KPI B7.3 Description of anti-corruption training provided to directors and staff.
-Ethical Business Operation 36 Communi ty 3 Community Investment General Di Our Community Investment 47 KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
-Our Community Investment 47 KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
-Our Community Investment 47
+Subject Are eas, Aspects, General Disclosures and KPIs Reference/Remarks Page Operating Practices Supply Chain Management General Dis Supplier Selection and Monitoring 47 KPI B5.1 Number of suppliers by geographical region.
+Social Performance Data Table 49-50 KPI B5.2 Description of practices relating to engaging suppliers, number Supplier Selection and Monitoring 47 of suppliers where the practices are being implemented, and how they are implemented and monitored.
+KPI B5.3 Description of practices used to identify environmental Supplier Selection and Monitoring 47 and social risks along the supply chain, and how they are ·· implemented and monitored.
+KPI B5.4 Description of practices used to promote environmentally Supplier Selection and Monitoring 47 preferable products and services when selecting suppliers, and how they are implemented and monitored.
+Aspect B6 Product Responsibility General Dis sclosure Product and Service Responsibility 39 KPI B6.1 Percentage of total products sold or shipped subject to recalls This is not applicable to the Group's N/A for safety and health reasons. business.
+KPI B6.2 Number of products and service related complaints received Feedback Handling 40 and how they are dealt with.
+KPI B6.3 Description of practices relating to observing and protecting Product and Service Responsibility 39 intellectual property rights.
+KPI B6.4 Description of quality assurance process and recall procedures.
+Product and Service Responsibility 39 KPI B6.5 Description of consumer data protection and privacy policies, Privacy and Data Protection 39 and how they are implemented and monitored.
+Aspect B7 Anti-corruption General Dis sclosure Ethical Business Operation 35 KPI B7.1 Number of concluded legal cases regarding corrupt practices Ethical Business Operation 35 brought against the issuer or its employees during the reporting period and the outcomes of the cases.
+KPI B7.2 Description of preventive measures and whistle-blowing Ethical Business Operation 35 procedures, and how they are implemented and monitored.
+KPI B7.3 Description of anti-corruption training provided to directors and Ethical Business Operation 35 staff.
+Communi ty Aspect B8 Community Investment General Dis sclosure Our Community Investment 47-48 KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+Our Community Investment 47-48 KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
+Our Community Investment 47-48 ( 5 / / / / / / / / / / / / / / / / / / , , , , , , , , , , , , , , , , , , , ,

-The Directors present their report together with the audited consolidated financial statements of the Group for the year ended 31 December 2022.
+The Directors present their report together with the audited consolidated financial statements of the Group for the year ended 31 December 2023.